rishi-jots/rishi-jots/README.md

 ## Hi there 👋
+🌱 I’m currently learning 3D modelling.
+ As curious, I always try to learn new thimgs.
+📫 How to reach me: rish.jots@gmail.com

 <!--
 **rishi-jots/rishi-jots** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.